TLChilton/romeoJuliet/README.md

 * Ability to start the text from a bookmark
 * Error handling
 * User prompts and stylistic upgrades
+* Added option to download and store book locally
 ## Future Updates
 * More error handling